 Under Stipulation II.G, the Agreement requires that a post-review discoveries clause be included in the lease.
-BOEM has an existing post-review discoveries clause, found at 30 CFR § 585, and presented below.
+This proposed lease stipulation details the actions that the lessee is required to take in the event of a post-review discovery during the implementation of an undertaking.
+In this event, BOEM will follow the post-review discoveries process outlined at 36 CFR 800.13(b)(3).
+BOEM has an existing post-review discoveries clause detailing what actions a lessee should take in such an event, found at 30 CFR § 585, and presented below.
 This clause may be altered by inclusion of items recommended by the consulting parties, such as reducing the 72-hour notification window to 24 hours (see above, first bullet).
-Final lease stipulation language, including any changes to BOEM's existing post-review discoveries clause found at 30 CFR 585 (see below), will be negotiated between BOEM and the lessee.
+Final lease stipulation language, including any changes to the post review discoveries clause (see below), will be published for public comment in the MD Proposed Sale Notice and finalized in the MD Final Sale Notice.